neondatabase/website/content/docs/guides/neon-authorize-stack-auth.md

 ## Add RLS policies

-At this point, Clerk is now fully integrated with Neon Authorize.
+At this point, Stack Auth is now fully integrated with Neon Authorize.
 JWTs are now passed securely to your Neon database.
 You can now start adding RLS policies to your schema and running authenticated queries from your application.

 ### 1. Add Row-Level Security policies